opensupplyhub/open-supply-hub-api-examples/how_to/5_spotlight_data_search_guide.md

 GET /api/facilities/BD2020021QK28YZ
 ```

-### Example response structure
+### Response structure for the GET /api/facilities/{id} endpoint

-> **Note:** This is a real production location on OS Hub, so not all fields will be populated.
+> **Note:** The example below is a real production location on OS Hub, so not all fields will be populated.
 For the complete schema including all possible fields, see the [Endpoint reference documentation](https://opensupplyhub.org/api/docs/).

 <details>